hoteltonight/docker-postgres-replication/README.md

 Master/Slave Postgres Replication in 30 seconds.

   * Quickstart: `docker-compose up`
-      * Then, use `docker ps` to find the instances and their container IDs.
-      * Next, use `docker inspect <container ID> | grep IPAddress` to find the IP address of each server you wish to connect to.
+      * The ports of the instances are portmapped to 7432 (master) and 7433 (slave), thus to connect you would use 127.0.0.1 as the host and one of those ports depending on which instance you wish to connect to.
+These are configured in `docker-compose.yml`, under the `ports` key if you wish to change them.
   * For production, use docker-compose, Kubernetes, Rancher, Tutum, other PaaS tooling, ... or roll your own.
   * To see container environment variable requirements, see `docker-compose.yml`.
   * To demonstrate multiple slaves: